-Technical support services, i.e., Help Desk are available Monday - Friday during regular school terms from 8:00 am until 6:00 pm.
-Please call Steve Bradford at 206-568-4387.
-Email requests for assistance should be sent to: steve@sfi.edu.
-For general support, please contact Seattle Film Institute at 206-568-4387 or via email at info@sfi.edu for any needed support involved with distance education or your education at Seattle Film Institute.
+Technical support services, i.e., Help Desk are available Monday -Friday during regular school terms from 8:00 am until 6:00 pm.
+Please call Kollin O'Dannel at 206-568-4387.
+Email requests for assistance should be sent to: kollin.odannel@sfi.edu.
+For any needed support involved with distance education, requests will be responded to as soon as possible.